pieroromare/pieroromare.github.io/_projects/1_project.md

 To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: Method of Authenticating a User Through Analysis of Changes in the External Ear Canal
-    description: Eathentication is a novel user-friendly authentication method based on an assessment of the ear channel movement during chewing.
-Eathentication exploits proximity led sensors mounted on earphones to measures the movement of ear channel.
-    img: assets/img/EathModel.jpg
-    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">